21 Pottery Wheel Throwing Tips

 4. Use Bats on the Pottery Wheel

-Bats are helpful because they allow you to easily remove the piece from the potter’s wheel without destroying its shape, and the simple fact is that you don’t have to wait for the clay to get firm before you take it off the wheel.
+Bats are helpful because they let you easily remove the piece from the potter’s wheel without destroying its shape, and you don’t have to wait for the clay to firm up before you take it off the wheel.

 Yes, experienced potters can grab the pot right off the wheel when they finish throwing.
-I found it much easier to just take the piece right off of the potter’s wheel with the bat, place another bat on the wheel, grab another ball of clay, and continue to throw.
+I found it much easier to just take the piece off the potter’s wheel with the bat, place another bat on the wheel, grab another ball of clay, and continue throwing.

 If the Bat gets loose, you can get a Bat Mate.
-It helps secure the bat to the wheel wheel.
-Get the Bat Mate wet and put it on your pottery wheel.
+It helps secure the bat to the wheel.
+Get the Bat Mate wet, then place it on your pottery wheel.
 This one was blue when I bought it years ago, and then place your bat on top.

 There are different types of bats available, including plastic, plaster, and wooden bats.
 Each type has its pros and cons.
 I have a detailed post with a video all about Using Bats on the Wheel, Including Types and Storage.